GPT Neo is a powerful NLP model

 Pretty smart isn't it?
 As you can see, the text generated by the model says interesting things about GPT Neo.
 Most text generation models are not deterministic, meaning that, every time you send the same text to the model, you will get different results.

-You can achieve almost any NLP use case thanks to text generation, as long as you are leveraging a huge and versatile model: sentiment analysis, grammar and spelling correction, question answering, code generation, machine translation, semantic similarity, intent classification, paraphrasing... and more!
+You can achieve almost any NLP use case thanks to text generation, as long as you are leveraging a huge and versatile model: sentiment analysis, grammar and spelling correction, question answering, code generation, machine translation, intent classification, paraphrasing... and more!

 Text generation is a great way to automatically create content.
 Here are a couple of examples.